luxeengine/alpha/luxe/md/guide.input.md

         var raw : Dynamic;
     };

+**The raw property**
 You may also note the `raw` property.
 Sometimes you need to know some value from the OS/platform that luxe is not explicitly exposing.

-For this purpose all of the events (MouseEvent, TouchEvent, GamepadEvent, KeyEvent) pass a property through the event object.
-This is the exact event structure, untouched, low level (you can use `trace(event.raw)` to dump it's contents.
+This simply helps prevent leaky abstractions on the platform specific events.

+&nbsp;

 ## Named input
 ---
-Sometimes it is convenient to bind multiple events to the same piece of code.
+Sometimes it is convenient to bind multiple events to the same handler.

 Sometimes a person playing the game will want to use W/A/S/D and sometimes they would prefer the arrow keys.
-The combinations of sensible defaults for this can quickly escalate.
+The combinations of sensible defaults for this can quickly escalate, and gets relatively complex over different locales and keyboard layouts.

-It is always useful to be able to refer to an input binding by name (rather than the exact key) for things like customisable key binding screens.
+Instead, binding an event to a name and using the name is more flexible.

-For these reasons, luxe offers a named input binding system, where multiple events (even of different types) can be bound to a single spot, so you can handle them accordingly.
+For this reason, luxe offers a named input binding system, where multiple events (even of different types) can be bound to a single identity and handler, so you can handle them accordingly.

-Let's use a common example where the jump key might be Z, Space, and Right Mouse.
+Let's use a common example where the jump key might be `Z`, `Space`, and `Right Mouse`.

-    Luxe.input.add('jump', KeyValue.key_Z);
+    Luxe.input.bind_key('jump', KeyValue.key_Z);
-    Luxe.input.add('jump', KeyValue.space);
+    Luxe.input.bind_key('jump', KeyValue.space);
-    Luxe.input.add('jump', MouseButton.right);
+    Luxe.input.bind_mouse('jump', MouseButton.right);

-### handling the named input
+#### Handling the named input
----

 Now that you have the named input bound, you can listen for the event using `oninputdown` or `oninputup`.

     public function oninputup( event_name:String, event:InputEvent ) {

         switch( event_name ) {
             case 'jump':
                 player.jump();
         } //switch

     }

 You can make the assumption here that all types of input mapped to jump, should call jump directly.
-But - the even is typed as InputEvent, and contains the following information :
+But - the event is typed as InputEvent, and contains the following information :

     typedef InputEvent = {
         type             : InputType,